eromatiya/the-glorious-dotfiles/README.md

   - It is only tested and configured on a 1366x768 resolution (Lenovo x230)
   - Some dependencies are not currently installed

+# ABOUT WIDGETS AND MODULES
++ You need a song with hard-coded album cover for music widget to display its cover.
++ You can disable the dialog backdrop effect in `awesome/configuration/client/rules.lua`.
+Just search for `dialog` and set `drawBackdrop` to false in the properties.
+You can also just unload the module in `rc.lua`.
 + Generating an application menu
   - Install `xdg-menu`.
 In Arch, it is called `archlinux-xdg-menu` It generates a list of applications installed.
   - Execute `xdg_menu --format awesome --root-menu /etc/xdg/menus/arch-applications.menu >~/.config/awesome/archmenu.lua` to generate a list to archmenu.lua
-  - You can just invoke it or substitute its value to `awesome/module/menu.lua`
+- You can just substitute its values to `awesome/module/menu.lua`

 **So, you need to configure and tweak it by yourself to make it work properly.
 You can also just open a issue ![here](https://github.com/ilovecookieee/Glorious-Dotfiles/issues/new).**